samv-33/ai-hanoi-5pegs/README.txt

 # Tower of Hanoi AI Game (5 Pegs)

 This is an interactive Tower of Hanoi game implemented in Python using Pygame.
 The game supports 5 pegs (configurable) and includes an AI solver that uses the A* search algorithm to find the optimal solution.
 Players can either solve the puzzle manually or let the AI solve it automatically.

 ## Prerequisites

 To run the game, you need Python 3.6 or higher installed on your system.
 The game relies on the `pygame` library for rendering and user interaction.

-## Code Layout **
-- ai_toh.py - File that contains the program with all the drawing functions, A*Search, constants, states, game update function, main
-- LICENSE - General License information
-- README - (This file) which contains all the information and configurations about the game.

 ## Installation